 First, separate the white clothes from the colored.

 Then, gather your clothes that have Shih Tzu hair and wash them separately.
 Your first batch should be the ones that don’t have Shih Tzu hair.

 Lastly, wash the insides of the machine thoroughly after use.
 This way, your washer is clean, lint-free, Shih Tzu hair-free, and ready for the new batch of laundry.

 Although the solutions I’ve presented in this guide are temporary, I’m sure every Shih Tzu owner can relate.

 Dog smell and Shih Tzu hair are just some of the things we deal with every day.
 But it’s all part of being responsible pet owners.

 For some, dog-proofing the house can be a headache.
 But as first-time Shih Tzu owners, we learn to accept and manage our expectations with our pets.

 Hopefully, you find this guide helpful.

-And remember, always consult your veterinarian if your Shih Tzu is shedding to much.
-This can be an symptom of a more serious illness.
+Remember, always consult your veterinarian if your Shih Tzu is shedding too much.
+This can be a symptom of a more serious illness.